 |State||Employment||Annual Mean Wage|

-GradSchools.com offers 4 Criminal Justice Graduate Programs in North Carolina
+GradSchools.com offers 4 Graduate Schools with Graduate Programs in Criminal Justice in North Carolina

 Fayetteville State University